 (Children) Help us remember to pray.

 Form a circle.
-The first person prays out loud, ends their prayer with “and,” and taps the person to the right.
-This person adds to the prayer with his or her own requests or taps the next person right away if he or she doesn’t want to pray.
+The first person prays out loud, ends with “and,” and taps the person to the right.
+This person adds to the prayer with his or her own requests.
+Then they tap the next person right away if he or she doesn’t want to pray.

-4. Teach Kids to Pray With Person on the Right (preschool and elementary)
+4. Person on the Right (preschool and elementary)

 Form a circle.
 Ask each child to pray a set prayer for the person on the right, filling in the person’s name.
-For older club members who are familiar with prayer, you could give them the option of adding a prayer of their own for the person.
+If older kids are familiar with prayer?
+Give them the option of adding a prayer of their own for the person.

 Examples: